 Would you like to visit the Recycling and Energy Recovery Facility?

 Two hour group tours are available Monday to Friday 9am to 7pm.
-For further tour information and to request a place, please complete the booking form in the document downloads and return it to firstname.lastname@example.org.
+For further tour information and to request a place, please complete the booking form (WORD 89KB) and return it to firstname.lastname@example.org.